zowe/docs-site/docs/user-guide/systemrequirements-cli.md

   **Tip:** npm is included with most Node.js installations.
 Issue the command `npm --version` to check your current version.
 You can reference the [Node.js release matrix](https://nodejs.org/en/download/releases/) to verify that the versions are compatible.

-- **(Optional) ssh2 Package:** Zowe CLI has a dependency on the ssh2 package.
-This package allows for more secure cryptographic ciphers to be used first on supporting hardware.
-See [Installing the ssh2 Package for Zowe CLI](cli-installing-ssh2-package.md).

 - **Plug-in client requirements:** If you plan to install plug-ins, review the [Software requirements for CLI plug-ins](./cli-swreqplugins.md).
 You _must_ meet the client requirements for the Secure Credential Store and IBM Db2 plug-ins prior to installing them.

 ## Host-side requirements